 A payer may submit withholding payments electronically by Electronic Funds Transfer (EFT).
 Payers who pay more than \$50,000 of withholding tax per year are required to file by EFT.
 Payers who do not meet this requirement are encouraged to file by EFT because it reduces processing delays and errors.
 Payers must register with the Department in order to make EFT payments.
-Please visit Tax.Colorado.gov/electronic-funds-transfer for detailed information about EFT payments.
+Please see below for detailed information on how to register and make EFT payments.